6 min read

 The point is not faster alone

-I still think about that Barnes & Noble floor.
+I still think about that title.

 The book mattered because it gave language to a shift that was already happening.
 Companies were becoming digital.
 Information was becoming fluid.
 Work was changing shape.